jcaillon/Notes/openedge/prolib/prolib.md

 Read the directory listing (i.e. list of file entries):

 1. Go to the *directory listing offset*
-2. Read the first byte which will be either FF (255) or FE (254):
+2. Read the first byte which will be either FF (255) or FE (254) or 0:
     1. 255[0xFF]: you should read the following file entry
-    2. 254[0xFE]: you should skip all the following bytes until...
+    2. 254[0xFE] or 0: you should skip all the following bytes until...
         1. You reach the end of the stream (in that case, stop reading)
         2. You read an 255[0xFF] byte (in which case, you continue to step 3)
 3. Read the file path length (1 byte):